apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 ```no-highlight
 newt target download arduino_zero_blinky
 ```
-The newt tool should respond with.
+The newt tool should respond with the following message.
 Then 10-15 seconds later it will return a prompt indicating success.

 ```no-highlight
 Downloading with .../arduino_zero_download.sh